Colorado Residents Should Plan Ahead for Flooding

 - Photograph and video your stuff with your smart phone and email that too.

-Importantly, know who to call first if you do have water damage from a flood or other source.
+Know who to call if you have water damage from a flood or other source.

 Why is this so important?
 First, quick response is important to limit the damage and the associated cost and time to get back to normal.
 Knowing you have a quality local water damage restoration player to call will save the stress of trying to figure out who to call to get the job done right the first time.
 And, in large regional emergencies like flooding, it’s best to be first in line for the limited quality local resources that may be immediately available to help.